 I work with both men and women with all sorts of issues around being human and value the need for confidentiality when trying to understand the complexities we encounter as human beings.
 This can be complicated because of the vulnerability we can feel when articulating our inner most thoughts to another.
 My work involves being free to articulate these thoughts and feelings and apply meaning to there presence.

-Some of my other work experience has included working with frontline staff in the NHS as a staff counsellor for short term dynamic therapy, as the Senior Counsellor working with adolescents 14-17 years who were excluded from mainstream education, this also included working with the family.
+Some of my work experience over the years has included working with frontline staff in the NHS as a staff counsellor for short term dynamic therapy, as the Senior Counsellor working with adolescents 14-17 years who were excluded from mainstream education, this also included working with the family.
 I have worked with students in a number of Universities who have been diagnosed with a mental health problem and struggled with their chosen course.
 I have a wide range of experience in working with addictions in treatment centres where alcohol, drugs or other compulsive behaviours were the primary concern.
 This also included facilitating therapeutic groups.

 I worked as a Senior Counsellor in Palliative care for a number of years with patients facing death and bereaved relatives and facilitated bereavement groups for those affected by the loss..
 I also helped train bereavement counsellors in this role.
 I have lectured on Counselling courses at The University of London, Birkbeck College and currently tutor at the Institute of Group Analysis on the Group Supervision course.

 In all of my work experiences the capacity to build a trusting relationship has been central to my counselling philosophy and to the process of change.
 I have gathered together over a number of years a way of working that enables those I work with to quickly feel at ease in my presence.
 This enables trust to develop and enhances development and understanding.

 My Professional Qualifications so far are as follows: